vtsiatouras/my-kv-store/README.md

 street string
 ```

 The data generator validates if any of these keys have an unknown data type.
 The accepted types are `string`, `int` & `float`.
-Althgouh you may have noticed
-that in the mock data above many keys have as value an another nested key/value pair.
-This is required by the given specification to add a small probability
+Although you may have noticed that in the mock data above many keys have as value a nested key/value pair.
-to create nested k/v pairs in a maximum depth and with maximum number of pairs.
+This is required by the given specification to add a small probability to create nested k/v pairs in a maximum depth
+and with maximum number of pairs.

 **Usage**